- Grand Vintage North Jersey Trail – North to South

 The world was shocked in 1976 when a California wine toppled France in an international blind-tasting competition.
 Unrivaled for centuries, wines from the New World were challenging its position.
 Closely regulated, French wines are grown in “appellations” – areas and regions of the country which have ideal soil and weather conditions to produce premium wines.
 Today the US recognizes 188 officially designated “appellations” spread across 25 states.

 New Jersey’s first appellation, called an AVA or American Viticultural Area, is located in Warren County, NJ.
 Named “Warren Hills AVA” it covers 226 square miles and includes within its borders Four Sisters Winery and Brook Hollow Winery near Belvidere and Villa Milagro Vineyards in Finesville.
-Other wineries of Northern New Jersey include Westfall Winery, Ventimiglia Vineyards and Cava Winery & Vineyards in Sussex County, and Unionville Vineyards, Old York Cellars and Beneduce Vineyards in Hunterdon County.
+Other wineries of Northern New Jersey include Ventimiglia Vineyards and Cava Winery & Vineyards in Sussex County, Unionville Vineyards, Old York Cellars and Beneduce Vineyards in Hunterdon County and Hopewell Valley Vineyards and Terhune Orchards Vineyards and Winery in Mercer County.
 So, dust off your picnic basket, wipe off your wine glasses and head out to taste the good life on the Vintage North Jersey Wine Trail.

 Travel a bit west into Wantage to visit Ventimiglia Vineyards.
 Owners Anne and Gene Ventimiglia have been making wine for decades and have finally decided to share their talents.
 Their tasting room is inviting and friendly.
 You will feel like part of the family when you join Anne and Gene to taste their wines.